History of Rob Gronkowski in Timeline

 In 2008, Gronkowski's parents, Gordon Gronkowski and Diane Walters, divorced.

-Despite missing his entire 2009 college season following back surgery, Gronkowski did not miss a single game or practice all season.
+Despite missing his entire 2009 college season due to back surgery, Gronkowski played in every game of the season.

-From 2007 to 2009, Gronkowski played for the Arizona Wildcats football team.
+From 2007 to 2009, Gronkowski played for the Arizona Wildcats football team under head coach Mike Stoops.

 On July 25, 2010, Gronkowski signed a four-year contract with the New England Patriots worth $4.4 million, including a $1.76 million signing bonus.